-When choosing the best term, it’s important to think about what cash flow you’ll need to meet your other financial commitments, both now and in the foreseeable future.
+When choosing the best term, it’s important to think about the cash flow you’ll need to meet your other financial commitments, both now and in the future.
 Then, choose a term that works for your budget, remembering that the shorter the term, the less interest you pay back overall.

-Finally, here’s another consideration: When you first get out of college, you may have a lower salary and you may need to also save up for bigger purchases like a down payment on a house, and so forth.
-In that case, it can make sense to refinance to a longer term—and then, once your cash flow is better, you can refinance again with a shorter term.
+When you first get out of college, for example, you may have a lower salary, but be interested in saving up for bigger purchases, such as a down payment on a house.
+In that case, it can make sense to refinance to a longer term — and then, once your cash flow is better, you can refinance again with a shorter term.

 Private Student Loan Consolidation

-When you refinance student loans, as described above, you can end up with one payment.
-When you consolidate them, you may also end up with one payment and, because of this similarity, it’s easy to confuse the two processes.
-So, to clear up any potential confusion, here’s an overview of how student loan consolidation works.
+As mentioned earlier, when you refinance student loans, you can end up with one payment.
+When you consolidate federal student loans, you also end up with one payment and, because of this, it’s easy to confuse the two processes.
+But it’s important to understand the difference between refinancing and student loan consolidation.

 Through this process, you gain the convenience of only having one payment, but you don’t generally save a lot of money.
-It can appear you do if you lengthen your loan term, because the monthly payment can go down—but that just means you’ll pay more in interest, overall.
+It may seem like you do if you lengthen your loan term, because the monthly payment can go down — but that just means you’ll pay more in overall interest.

 What happens if I lose my job?